AUSTRALIAN PARTNER VISAS

 Q Do I Need To Provide Biometrics?

-Yes, all applicants are required to provide biometrics such as: fingerprints, facial recognition, voice, iris scan etc. The test is conducted in your home country.
+Yes, you may be required to provide biometrics such as: fingerprints, facial recognition, voice, iris scan etc. The test is conducted in your home country.

 Q I Am Subject To Family Violence But My Visa Is Not Decided?An applicant can seek protection under Australian Law if you are in Australia.
 In most cases you may be eligible for visa grant even if you no longer reside with the sponsor.
 Contact your Migration Agent for advice.